Ham and Cheese Croissants

 - Croissants: No croissants?
 Try Hawaiian rolls or crescent dough for a fun twist.

-Make it your own and use what you’ve got—this recipe is super forgiving.
+Make it your own and use what you’ve got, this recipe is super forgiving.

-Baked Ham and Cheese Croissants Recipe
+Ham and Cheese Croissants Questions, Answered

 Storage and Make-Ahead Instructions